meowlounge/MythicMinerals/README.md

 ~~- use datagen instead of hardcoding all loot tables and worldgen stuff~~ @prodbyeagle

-- implement all ores and their deepslate variant
-- create custom ore textures.
+- Armor sets should have specific buffs and debuffs
+  - Mining Tools
+  - Fighting sets

 # INFO